TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-09-08 - Increases sight range of USA Sentry Drone by 30% <a name='link__20220908__1162_sentry_drone_sight_range'></a>
 **Changes**

-- **TWEAK**: Increases the sight range of USA Sentry Drone by 30%, from 350 to 400.
+- **TWEAK**: The shroud clearing range of the USA Sentry Drone is increased by 30%, from 350 to 400.

 **Links**